-Welcome to Part 4 of our Website Traffic Blueprint article series, where we show you how to grow your business online automatically using WordPress.
+Welcome to Part Four of our Web Traffic Blueprint article series, where we explain how to automate traffic to your site using the WordPress CMS platform.

 So far, here is what we have covered in this series: